Spamouflage

-A low quality video produced by Spamouflage, featuring an AI-generated newscaster with a stiff, robotic voice, alleging that the US and India are secretly selling weapons to Myanmar.
+Spamouflage (also known under the names Dragonbridge, Spamouflage Dragon, Storm 1376 and Taizi Flood) is an online propaganda and disinformation operation that has been using a network of social media accounts to make posts in favor of the Chinese Communist Party and government of the People's Republic of China and harass dissidents and journalists overseas since 2017.

-Spamouflage, Dragonbridge, Spamouflage Dragon, Storm 1376, or Taizi Flood is an online propaganda and disinformation operation that has been using a network of social media accounts to make posts in favor of the government of the People's Republic of China and harass dissidents and journalists overseas since 2017.
 Beginning in the early 2020s, Spamouflage accounts also began making posts about American and Taiwanese politics.
 It is widely believed that the Chinese government, particularly the Ministry of Public Security, is behind the network.
-Spamouflage has increasingly used generative artificial intelligence for influence operations.
+Spamouflage has increasingly used generative AI for influence operations.
 The campaign has largely failed to receive views from real users, although it has attracted some organic engagement using new tactics.

 History

 In September 2019, research firm Graphika published a report identifying a network of spam accounts across different social media platforms making posts supporting the Chinese government and attacking its critics, naming the network "Spamouflage Dragon" due to its tactic of mixing in non-political spam content as camouflage.
 The network initially targeted exiled businessman Guo Wengui in 2018 and gradually also added criticisms of the 2019–2020 Hong Kong protests.
 The spam network's content did not receive much genuine engagement or views from real users, and the report concluded at the time that the low quality of the operation suggests that "it was not a state-backed operation".

 In early 2020, after becoming mostly dormant for a period of time following takedowns by social media platforms that occurred as a result of the 2019 Graphika report, the Spamouflage network reemerged with a focus on praising the Chinese government response to COVID-19 in addition to posting about its previous topics of interest.

 In February 2021, a Graphika report indicated that some accounts in the Spamouflage network had begun to see some success in receiving views from real users.
 Instead of solely using disposable spam accounts, Spamouflage began using accounts with a veneer of plausibility, developing fictional personas and co-opting the identities of stolen accounts.
 Spamouflage posts began to be amplified through retweets by Chinese government officials, including Zhao Lijian and then-ambassador to Venezuela Li Baorong.
 Its posts closely followed Chinese government messaging and had a new focus on aggressively criticizing the United States and both of its major political parties.

 In October 2022, Google's Mandiant reported that Spamouflage, which it calls Dragonbridge, was spreading propaganda and disinformation targeting the 2022 United States midterm elections.
 One video discouraged Americans from voting and cast doubt on the American political system.